 - Location: 6534 Washington St, Yountville, CA 94599

-Before you ask, yes the food is on the expensive side.
-That being said, this is Napa where everything is on the more expensive side.
-I doubt that you will leave feeling like you didn’t get your money worth as the food and experience here are fantastic.
+Before you ask, yes, the food is on the expensive side.
+That being said, this is Napa, where everything is on the pricier side.
+I doubt that you will leave feeling like you didn’t get your moneys worth as the food and experience here are both fantastic.

-The menu here has so many good options that it was hard to even choose what to eat.
-My wife and I sampled many of the different items and I can honestly say there was nothing I didn’t enjoy.
-Everything is rich and flavorful, prepared with love and butter.
+The menu here has so many good options that it was hard to choose what to eat.
+My wife and I sampled many of the different items, and I can honestly say there was nothing I didn’t enjoy.
+Everything is rich and flavorful, prepared with love and lots of butter.
 Here are a few of the items we ordered.

-French Onion Soup – Fantastic presentation with cheese melting off the bowl.
-The cheese has a strong, almost smokey flavor and it makes the soup come to life.
-The soup is rich, dark and full of character, with a flavor profile that is a lot deeper than French onion soup normally is.
+French Onion Soup – This dish has fantastic presentation with cheese melting off the bowl.
+The cheese has a strong, almost smokey flavor, and it makes the soup come to life.
+The soup is creamy, dark, and full of character, with a flavor profile that is a lot deeper than French onion soup is typically.

-Chocolate Bouchon – Warm chocolate brownies with praline ice cream and a dolche ganache.
+Chocolate Bouchon – Warm chocolate brownies with praline ice cream and a dolce ganache.
 This was my favorite dessert, but it is not always on the menu as it can change.
-The chocolate brownies from the Bouchon Bakery are decadent and gelato is smooth, what’s not to like?
+The chocolate brownies from the Bouchon Bakery are decadent, and gelato is smooth, what’s not to like?